jbmokuz/pocket-monster-of-the-week/Playbooks/flying.md

 ### Move

-You  can  go  instantly  to  anywhere  yout  quite  manage  it.
+You  can  go  instantly  to  anywhere  you've visited before, or to a pokemon you know well.
+When you carry other poekmon rool **+Special**

+10+ you all go where you wanted.

+7-9: you don' t  quite  manage  it.
 Either  you  are  all  separated, or you all appear in the wrong place

-On a miss disaster strikes
+Miss: disaster strikes

 ---